Sadegh-Khedry/Sadegh-Khedry/README.md

 # Hello there, I'm Sadegh 👋

-I'm a Master's student in Computer Engineering at Sharif University of Technology, working on edge computing.
-I'm interested in real-time computing and have some experiences in .NET development, Android development, and deep learning.
+I'm a Master's student in Computer Engineering at Sharif University of Technology, working on real-time scheduling and have some experiences in .NET development, Android development, and deep learning.

 ## About Me

 - 🎓 Master's student in Computer Engineering at Sharif University of Technology
-- 🧑‍🔬 Working on edge computing
+- 🧑‍🔬 Working on real-time schedulings
-- ⏱️ Interested in real-time computing
 - 🌱 Passionate about research
 - 👨‍💻 Coding enthusiast
 - 🤝 Open to collaborations